bodo-ai/Bodo/benchmarks/gpu/tpch/README.md

 python run_polars.py --root s3://bodo-example-data/tpch/SF1000 --warmup  --engine dask
 ```

-Polar's default GPU execution engine is limited to a single GPU, but if the Dask engine is specified, you can run also run on multiple GPUs using the `--n_workers` argument:
+Polar's default GPU execution engine is limited to a single GPU, but if the Dask engine is specified, you can also run on multiple GPUs using the `--n_workers` argument:

 ``` shell
 python run_polars.py --root s3://bodo-example-data/tpch/SF1000 --warmup --engine dask --n_workers 4
 ```

-### Dask-CuDF
+## Dask-CuDF

 Dask-cudf currently does not support the `date32[pyarrow]` datatype.
-To work around this, we provide a script: `convert_date_timestamp.py` to rewrite the dataset:
+To work around this, we provide the script: `convert_date_timestamp.py` to rewrite the dataset:

 ``` shell
 python convert_date_timestamp.py --src_dir s3://bodo-example-data/tpch/SF1000 --dst_dir s3://your-bucket/tpch-dask/SF1000
 ```

-Once the dataset has been rewritten, you can run the benchmark using the following command:
+Once the dataset is rewritten, you can run the benchmark using the following command:

 ``` shell
 python run_dask.py --root s3://your-bucket/tpch-dask/SF1000 --warmup